uedwinc/cloudwatch-observability-ec2/README.md

 The `/journals` directory contains

-- [ ] [Cloudwatch Agent Setup](journals/the-cloudwatch-agent.md) for gathering custom metrics and logs
+- [ ] [Cloudwatch Agent Setup](journals/setup-cloudwatch-agent.md) for gathering custom metrics and logs

+- [ ] [Setup CloudWatch Alarms](journals/setup-cloudwatch-alarm.md) for the monitored EC2 instance and send notifications via email using AWS SNS